awkim2/System-Programming/lovable_linux/final_exam_practice.md

 ## 10. "I know the answer to one exam question because I helped write it"

 Create a hard but fair 'spot the lie/mistake' multiple choice or short-answer question.
 Ideally, 50% can get it correct.

+    1. What is the purpose and difference between shutdown() and close()?
+    2. Which layer does TCP/UDP locate in the OSI model?
+        A. Network Layer
+        B. Link Layer
+        C. Transport Layer
+        D. Application Layer